 In her free time, Dr. Lu has enjoyed exploring her new city of Austin with her family, friends, and one rambunctious cat named Bailey.

-Thank you for your cooperation as we remain committed to keeping our patients, providers and staff protected.
+Thank you for your continued cooperation as we remain committed to keeping our patients, providers and staff protected.